Sierra Valley Conservation Partnership

 - Protecting the 5,530-acre Puma Robles Ranch with a conservation easement in 2016

 - Conserving the 65-acre Sierra Valley Farms, the region’s only certified organic farm, with a conservation easement in 2019

 - Expanding FRLT’s Sierra Valley Preserve to 2,586 acres

-- Conserving five working family ranches with conservation easements in 2020 so far
+- Conserving six working family ranches with conservation easements

 These achievements protect scenic open space, critical water resources, biodiversity, and rural livelihoods.